Malta in the Eurovision Song Contest 2017: Background

-For the 2017 contest, the Maltese national broadcaster, Public Broadcasting Services (PBS), broadcast the event within Malta and organised the selection process for the nation's entry.
-PBS confirmed their intentions to participate at it on 17 August 2016.
-Malta selected their entry consistently through a national final procedure, a method that was continued for their 2017 participation.
+As part of its duties as participating broadcaster, PBS organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster confirmed its intentions to participate in the 2017 contest on 17 August 2016.
+The broadcaster selected its entry consistently through a national final procedure, a method that was continued for its 2017 participation.

 Before Eurovision

 Malta Eurovision Song Contest 2017

 Malta Eurovision Song Contest 2017 was the national final format developed by PBS to select the Maltese entry for the Eurovision Song Contest 2017.
-The competition consisted of a final held on 18 February 2017 at the Malta Fairs and Conventions Centre in Ta' Qali, hosted by Daniel Azzopardi and Charlene Mercieca and broadcast on Television Malta (TVM) as well on the broadcaster's website tvm.com.mt.
+The competition consisted of a final held on 18 February 2017 at the Malta Fairs and Conventions Centre in Ta' Qali, hosted by Daniel Azzopardi and Charlene Mercieca and broadcast on Television Malta (TVM) as well as on the broadcaster's website tvm.com.mt.

 Competing entries

 Artists and composers were able to submit their entries on 30 November 2016 to the PBS Creativity Hub in Gwardamanġa.
 Songwriters from any nationality were able to submit songs as long as the artist were Maltese or possessed Maltese citizenship.
 Artists were able to submit as many songs as they wished, however, they could only compete with a maximum of one in the final.
 2016 national final winner Ira Losco was unable to compete due to a rule that prevented the previous winner from competing in the following competition.
 156 entries were received by the broadcaster.
 On 12 December 2016, PBS announced a shortlist of 60 entries that had progressed through the selection process.
 The sixteen songs selected to compete in the competition were announced on 21 December 2016.
 Among the selected competing artists was former Maltese Eurovision entrant Richard Edwards who represented Malta in the 2014 contest as part of the group Firelight.
-Among the songwriters, Boris Cezek, Dean Muscat, Muxu, Gerard James Borg and Philip Vella were all past writers of Maltese Eurovision entries.
-Jonas Gladnikoff co-wrote the Irish entries in 2009, 2010 and 2014; Christian Schneider, Aidan O'Connor and Sara Biglert co-wrote the Czech entry in 2016.